 Regardless of whether states ultimately choose to alter the prima facie elements of right of publicity actions, disaggregating the interests protected by these actions provides significant guidance about how to escape the currently tortured relationship between the right of publicity and the First Amendment.
-The constitutional treatment of the tort should depend heavily upon which of the four interests we identify is asserted in a particular case, as well as upon whether the infringing use occurs in public discourse, commercial speech, or commodities.
-To right of publicity cases are in fact oblique efforts to distinguish among these three categories of communication.
+The constitutional treatment of the tort should depend heavily upon which of the four interests we identify is asserted in a particular case, as well as upon whether the infringing use occurs in public discourse, commercial speech, or commodities.369 It is plain that many of what presently pass as First Amendment "tests" for right of publicity cases are in fact oblique efforts to distinguish among these three categories of communication.
 These tests are inadequate because they are indirect.
 They do not squarely face the question of why the Constitution might divide communication into these categories.

-367. See, e.g., Toffoloni v.
+^{367.} See, e.g., Toffoloni v.
 LFP Publ'g Grp., LLC, 572 F.3d 1201 (11th Cir.
 2009); Bosley v.
 WildWetT.com, 310 F. Supp.
 2d 914 (N.D.
 Ohio 2004).